Tight contact structures without symplectic fillings are everywhere: Liouville fillable contact spheres without Weinstein fillings

 We now prove \Cref{thm:exact_non_Stein_sphere} from the Introduction.

-\begin{proof}[Proof of \Cref{thm:exact_non_Stein_sphere}] We let $V$ be a Liouville domain as constructed by Massot-Niederkr\"uger-Wendl \cite{MNW}, so that $V \cong N \times I$ and $N^{2n-1} = G / \Gamma$ is a quotient of a solvable Lie group by a co-compact lattice.
-More precisely, the contact structures on the boundary components of $V$ come from left invariant structures on $G$, and are hence parallelizable.
+\begin{proof}[Proof of \Cref{thm:exact_non_Stein_sphere}] We let $V$ be a Liouville domain as constructed by Massot, Niederkr\"uger, and Wendl \cite{MNW}, so that $V \cong N \times I$ and $N^{2n-1} = G / \Gamma$ is a quotient of a solvable Lie group by a co-compact lattice.
+More precisely, the contact structures on the boundary components of $V$ come from left-invariant structures on $G$, and are hence parallelizable.
 The same holds for the (symplectic) tangent bundle on $V$, and thus for $V \times \DD^2$.

 Now set $M = \partial (V \times \DD^2)$ to be the contact boundary of the product.
-The underlying almost contact structure is stably trivial and we can apply \Cref{lem:surg_parallel} to obtain an almost Weinstein cobordism $W$ to some homotopy sphere.
-Combining \Cref{prop:product_ADC} with \cite{Laz20}, and realising $W$ as a flexible Weinstein cobordism using \cite{CieEliBook}, we obtain an ADC contact structure on the convex end, which is a homotopy sphere $(\Sigma,\xi_{\Sigma})$.
-Moreover, this has a natural Liouville filling obtained by attaching Weinstein handles to $V \times \DD^2$, which in particular has trivial symplectic cohomology by \cite{Cie02,BourEkEl}.
-The cohomology of the resulting filling is non-trivial in degree $2n-1$ corresponding to the fundamental class of $N$.
+The underlying almost contact structure is stably trivial, and we can apply \Cref{lem:surg_parallel} to obtain an almost Weinstein cobordism $W$ to some homotopy sphere.
+Since the almost complex structure on $W$ is obtained from destabilizing a trivial complex structure, the first Chern class of $W$ is zero.
+Combining \Cref{prop:product_ADC} with \Cref{prop:pi_1ADC}, and realizing $W$ as a flexible Weinstein cobordism using \cite[Theorem 13.1]{CieEliBook}, we obtain an ADC contact structure on the convex end, which is a homotopy sphere $(\Sigma,\xi_{\Sigma})$.
+Moreover, this has a natural Liouville filling obtained by attaching Weinstein handles to $V \times \DD^2$, which in particular has trivial symplectic cohomology by \cite[Theorem 1.11]{Cie02b} and \cite[Theorem 5.6]{ BourEkEl}.
+The cohomology of the resulting filling has a non-trivial element in degree $2n-1$, which evaluates non-trivially on the fundamental class of $N$.

-Using the ADC property and the vanishing of its symplectic cohomology, according to \cite[Corollary B]{Zho21} the cohomology of any filling of $(\Sigma,\xi_{\Sigma})$ with vanishing first Chern class, and in particular any Weinstein filling, has cohomology identical to the cohomology of the natural Liouville filling, and hence has non-trivial cohomology in degree $2n-1$, which is bigger than $n+1$ under our assumption of $n \ge 3$.
+Using the ADC property and the vanishing of its symplectic cohomology, according to \cite[Corollary B]{Zho21} the cohomology of any Weinstein filling of $(\Sigma,\xi_{\Sigma})$ has cohomology identical to the cohomology of the natural Liouville filling, and hence has non-trivial cohomology in degree $2n-1$, which is bigger than $n+1$ under our assumption of $n \ge 3$.
 So we deduce that $(\Sigma,\xi_{\Sigma})$ is Liouville, but not Weinstein, fillable.
+Such phenomena were observed in \cite{Zho21}.